 Please submit your article via http://ees.elsevier.com/paid

 Manuscripts must be submitted using double-spacing throughout and should not exceed 5000 words including title page text, abstract, main text, tables, references, and any additional material.
 Lengthier reviews or meta-analyses of exceptional quality will be considered for publication.
 Such papers will typically be no more than 10,000 words although longer papers may be submitted and will be considered at the discretion of the editors.
 Review articles will be considered for a special review issue, which will appear once a year.
 Please select Review Article from the dropdown menu upon submission.
 These articles may exceed the 5000 word limit.
 Short Communications should not exceed 3000 words.
 The title of the paper, the author's name and surname and the name and address of the institute, hospital etc. where the work was carried out, should be indicated at the top of the paper.
 The name and address of the author to whom correspondence and proofs should be sent must be given on the first page.
 An email address and fax number for the corresponding author should be supplied with the manuscript, for use by the publisher.
 Manuscripts must be double spaced and paginated.
-NEW SUBMISSIONS

 Submission to this journal proceeds totally online and you will be guided stepwise through the creation and uploading of your files.
 The system automatically converts your files to a single PDF file, which is used in the peer-review process.